-\textbf{While time-based ensemble approaches and online learning approaches can save model training time, they take significantly longer time in model testing than other mode maintenance approaches}.
-Time-based ensemble approaches and online learning approaches can usually save training time and be used in situations where retraining the model from scratch is too expensive~\cite{domingos2000mining, wang2003mining}.
-However, as shown in Table~\ref{tab:effort_table}, the online learning approaches and time-based ensemble approaches can take much longer testing time than other model maintenance approaches.
-For example, on the Backblaze dataset, the online learning approaches take an average of 3,802 to 62,810 seconds to test the model on the testing time periods, and the time-based ensemble approaches take up to 4,132 seconds for testing.
-In comparison, other approaches that only use base models (i.e., stationary and retrained models) take less than 358 seconds to test the model on the testing time periods.
-For the same model (e.g., RF), the time-based ensemble approaches usually take tens of times the testing time of approaches that only use base models.
-In particular, while other approaches take shorter testing time than the corresponding training time, the online learning approaches take even longer testing time than training time.
-For example, the AUE approach takes 43 times longer testing time (62,810 seconds) than training time (1,454 seconds) on the Backblaze dataset.
+\textbf{While time-based ensemble strategies and online learning strategies can save model training time, they take significantly longer time in model testing than other mode update strategies}.
+Time-based ensemble strategies and online learning strategies can usually save training time and be used in situations where retraining the model from scratch is too expensive~\cite{domingos2000mining, wang2003mining}.
+However, as shown in Table~\ref{tab:effort_table}, the online learning strategies and time-based ensemble strategies can take much longer testing time than other model update strategies.
+For example, on the Backblaze dataset, the online learning strategies take an average of 3,802 to 62,810 seconds to test the model on the testing time periods, and the time-based ensemble strategies take up to 4,132 seconds for testing.
+In comparison, other strategies that only use base models (i.e., stationary and retrained models) take less than 358 seconds to test the model on the testing time periods.
+For the same model (e.g., RF), the time-based ensemble strategies usually take tens of times the testing time of strategies that only use base models.
+In particular, while other strategies take shorter testing time than the corresponding training time, the online learning strategies take even longer testing time than training time.
+For example, the AUE strategy takes 43 times longer to test (62,810 seconds) than to train (1,454 seconds) on the Backblaze dataset.
 Online learning models preserve the ability to modify the internal structure, thus increasing the time needed for inference~\cite{tan2011fast}.
-R2.3{ In conclusion, time-based ensemble approaches and online learning approaches save training time by increasing the complexity of the models, at the cost of significantly increasing the testing time.
-As operation data usually arrive in very large batches (i.e., hundreds of thousands of data instances) and the delay in mitigating incidents would cause tremendous cost, such slow-in-testing approaches may hinder the ability of AIOps solutions to provide timely predictions~\cite{xu2018improving, lou2013software}.
-The emerging new research technology (e.g., online learning and time-based ensemble approaches) are still not mature enough to be used in practice, although they are showing better performance compared to the traditional retraining approaches. }
+In conclusion, time-based ensemble strategies and online learning strategies save training time by increasing the complexity of the models at the cost of significantly increasing the testing time.
+As operation data usually arrive in very large batches (i.e., hundreds of thousands of data instances) and the delay in mitigating incidents would cause tremendous cost, such slow-in-testing strategies may hinder the ability of AIOps solutions to provide timely predictions~\cite{xu2018improving, lou2013software}.
+Emerging new research strategies (e.g., online learning and time-based ensemble) are still not mature enough to be used in practice, although they are showing better performance compared to traditional retraining strategies.